Richard S. Van Wagoner: Early life and education

 Van Wagoner was a Lehi, Utah, native and a fifth-generation Mormon.
 He was an Eagle Scout and was a missionary for the Church of Jesus Christ of Latter-day Saints in the church's Central States Mission.
 In 1970, he graduated from Brigham Young University with an M.S. degree.

 Career

-He was trained as a clinical audiologist and beginning in 1977 operated a hearing center in Salt Lake City, Utah.
+Trained as a clinical audiologist, he began professional practice in 1977 in Salt Lake City, Utah.

 Van Wagoner wrote the books Sidney Rigdon: A Portrait of Religious Excess and Mormon Polygamy: A History.
 His 1994 biography of Sidney Rigdon won awards from the Mormon History Association and the John Whitmer Historical Association.

 Van Wagoner was a member of the board of Signature Books, and was described after his death as a "trailblazer in Mormon studies", having published historical articles in Utah Historical Quarterly, Dialogue: A Journal of Mormon Thought, and Sunstone.
 He lived in Lehi, Utah, and acted as the town's historical archivist.